Albert Göring: Early life and family

-Albert Göring was born on 9 March 1895 in the Berlin suburb of Friedenau.
+Albert Günther Göring was born on 9 March 1895 in the Berlin suburb of Friedenau.
 He was the fifth child of the former Reichskommissar to German South-West Africa and German Consul General to Haiti, Heinrich Ernst Göring, and his wife, Franziska "Fanny" Tiefenbrunn, who came from a Bavarian peasant family.

 The Görings were relatives of numerous residents of the Eberle/Eberlin area in Switzerland and Germany, among them German Counts Zeppelin, including aviation pioneer Ferdinand von Zeppelin; German nationalist art historian Herman Grimm, author of the concept of the German hero as a mover of history that was later embraced by the Nazis; Swiss historian of art and cultural, political and social thinker Jacob Burckhardt; Swiss diplomat, historian and President of the International Red Cross Carl J. Burckhardt; the Merck family, owners of the German pharmaceutical giant Merck; and German Catholic writer and poet Gertrud von Le Fort.

 The Göring family lived with their children's aristocratic godfather of Jewish heritage, Hermann Epenstein Ritter von Mauternburg, in his Veldenstein and Mauterndorf castles.
 Epenstein was a prominent physician and acted as a surrogate father to the children as Heinrich Göring was often absent from the family home.
 Albert was one of five children.
-His brothers were Hermann and Karl Ernst Göring, and his half-sisters were Olga Therese Sophia and Paula Elisabeth Rosa Göring, both from his father's first marriage.
+His brothers were Hermann and Karl Ernst Göring, and his sisters were Olga Therese Sophia and Paula Elisabeth Rosa Göring.

 Epenstein began an affair with Franziska Göring about a year before Albert's birth.
 A strong physical resemblance between Epenstein and Albert Göring even led many to believe that they were father and son.
 If this were true, it meant that Albert Göring was one-quarter Jewish.
 However, Franziska Göring had accompanied her husband to his post in Port-au-Prince, Haiti, and lived there with him between March 1893 and mid-1894, which makes this seem extremely unlikely.

 During World War I, Albert served in the trenches with the Imperial German army as a signal engineer.